vybraan/musicplayer/README.md

 # musicplayer
-A Simple music player in Java
+A Simple music player in Python